When healing becomes possible

 -

-Vigilance and alertness
+Constant vigilance and alertness

 -

-Sympathetic activation (fight or flight response)
+Sympathetic (fight or flight response)

 -